ppy/osu-wiki/news/2026/2026-04-30-elite-nominators-2025.md

 With his interest in many genres and map styles, he helped a lot of new mappers getting their first maps ranked.
 Known as a pocket BN for many, he kept his activity at an all-time high during 2025, triggering his eval card creation on a regular monthly or even bi-weekly basis.

-Sitting at a very impressive 546 nominated beatmaps, Ryxliee is one of the most active BN ever.
-And due to that fact alone, we are very happy to award him the Elite Nominator title for his outstanding contribution towards the osu!taiko modding scene throughout 2025!
+Sitting at a very impressive 546 nominated beatmaps, Ryxliee is one of the most active BNs ever.
+Due to that fact alone, we are very happy to award him the Elite Nominator title for his outstanding contribution towards the osu!taiko modding scene throughout 2025!

 ### osu!catch